ansible-collections/cloud.terraform/README.md

 ## Developing and testing

+In order to run and test this collection locally, first install the required dependencies using:

+	pip install -r requirements.txt

 The project uses `mypy` and `black`.
 Black works without special configuration, while `mypy` requires a valid package structure.
 Assuming this repository is checked out in the proper structure,